 Approximately 30 minutes after your blood has been sent to the lab we will receive the results.
 We then fax or call the results to your doctor.

 Why did my doctor order this test?

 There are many different reasons why we perform this test.
-A few of them are listed:
+A few of them are:

-- To qualify people for home oxygen usage; and/or
+- to qualify you for home oxygen usage; and/or

 - to monitor changes in your oxygen and carbon dioxide levels.